act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 #### Failed Example 5

-Depending on the browser being used, either the `th` element with the value of "Lunch" or the `th` element with the value of "Dinner" does not have an associated cell.
+Depending on the browser, either the `th` element with the value of "Lunch" or the `th` element with the value of "Dinner" does not have an associated cell.

 ```html
 <table>